A Realistic Approach to Your Divorce

 After the initial client meeting, at which the bigger picture aspects of your divorce are assessed, the next step your attorney will take will be to determine how to meet your objectives.
 At this point, the lesser details matter.
 Initially, putting together your financial disclosures, and analyzing those of the other party, will assist your attorney in determining fair financial resolutions.
 Likewise, from there, we can determine what additional information, if any, is needed to present your case.
 In some cases, it may be necessary to seek more information from your spouse via the issuing of formal “discovery”.
 In others, we may determine that an expert is needed, whether a home appraiser, a child custody expert, or perhaps a business valuator.

 Once all relevant information is gathered, there are two options for resolving your Colorado divorce.
 Those options are either resolution through settlement negotiations or a trial before the court.
 Realistically, most cases do settle, though many not until the final stages.
 As such, it is not uncommon for a degree of preparation for a final hearing to start a couple of months out from hearing, or more.

 Throughout the divorce process, there are deadlines and procedures your attorney will need to meet or follow, and will also inform you of.
-At Plog & Stein, we approach each case from a reality based view point, meaning we look at the issues based on years of experience and understanding of the court system and the law.
+At Plog & Stein, P.C. we approach each case from a reality-based viewpoint, meaning we look at the issues based on years of experience and understanding of the court system and the law.
 At the same time, we always look to employ creativity, when able, in terms of trying to find solutions which may not necessarily fit into the proverbial box.
-Open communication with our clients is key and we want to make sure each client has a realistic understand of the divorce process and what they will go through.
+Open communication with our clients is key and we want to make sure each client has a realistic understanding of the divorce process and what they will go through.

 Ready to move forward with your case?
-Call (303) 781-0322 to speak with an attorney or fill out an online contact form.
+Call (303) 781-0322 to speak with a family law attorney or fill out an online contact form.